tomjames156/java_learning/ExamPractise/Programming/README.md

 The @Override keyword is used to show that a subclass method overrides the super class'.
 The subclass must also have the same number of args and type of args for the override to not return an error

-Abstract classes can still be used to create reference variables to its subclasses
+Abstract classes can still be used to create reference variables to its subclasses Abstract and final keywords cannot be used on the same class because abstract classs need inheritance

+The final keyword can be used to prevent overriding of methods, reassignment of variables, and inheritance from a specific class.
+Encapsulation involves declaring the class attributes as private to hide the inner implementation of the class and to prevent inadvertent modification of the attributes in other parts of the prog.
+To modify the class or obj you use the public methods avail in the class.
+Encapsulation makes use of state and behaviours - state meaning the attributes/fields and behaviours are the methods/getters and setters in the same place.